Kajabi Review Top Highlights

 For example, below is a preview of the Member Welcome Email that will go out to any members that buy a course from you:

-So, to edit the templates, you’ll have to avoid messing with the Liquid merge codes that insert information into the email.
+To edit the templates, you’ll have to avoid messing with the Liquid merge codes that insert information into the email.

 Or, conversely, if you want to have certain information appear in an email that’s currently not appearing (meaning, dynamically generated content), you’ll need to do a bit of copying and pasting to get the Liquid merge code in the right spot of the email template.